SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 What Does C4C to V2 Migration Look Like?

 Less than 40% of companies fully implement their CRM systems (CRM.org, 2024).
-Migration adds complexity on top of that — but V2’s architectural advantages justify the effort.
-Here’s what’s involved:
+Migration adds complexity on top of that.
+But V2’s architectural advantages justify the effort.
+Here’s what’s actually involved when we do these projects.

 It’s a migration, not an upgrade.
 V2 is a different codebase.
-You can’t press an “upgrade” button.
-Core data (accounts, contacts, opportunities) can be migrated using SAP’s tools, but custom configurations, extensions, and workflows need to be rebuilt.
+There’s no “upgrade” button.
+Core data (accounts, contacts, opportunities) can be migrated using SAP’s tools, but custom configurations, extensions, and workflows need rebuilding.
+This catches people off guard every time.

 Plan for 3-6 months.
-A focused migration — core CRM functions, data migration, basic reconfiguration — takes 3-4 months.
-Adding complex extensions, custom integrations, and multi-region rollout pushes it to 6 months or more.
+A focused migration (core CRM functions, data migration, basic reconfiguration) takes 3-4 months.
+Adding complex extensions, custom integrations, and multi-region rollout pushes it to 6+ months.

 Clean up before you migrate.
 Don’t migrate bad data.
-Use the migration as an opportunity to clean up duplicate accounts, incomplete contacts, and inconsistent opportunity stages.
-This is the single biggest factor in post-migration satisfaction.
+I reckon this is the single most underrated piece of advice: use the migration as your chance to clean up duplicate accounts, incomplete contacts, and inconsistent opportunity stages.
+Every customer who’s taken this advice has thanked us later.
+Every customer who ignored it has regretted it.

 We covered the full migration process in our V2 vs C4C comparison guide.